 - Definition: An ESB is considered "committed" when a school district or fleet operator has been awarded funding to purchase it, or has made a formal agreement to purchase it from a manufacturer or dealer.
+This dataset also includes the agreement made by Midwest Transit Equipment and SEA Electric to repower 10,000 buses to electric.
 We would not consider an ESB "committed" if a school district or other fleet operator only expressed interest in ESBs or stated that they plan to acquire ESBs, without having been awarded funding or having reached a formal agreement with a third party.
-See "Sheet 2: Bus-level data" for more information about the stages of procurement included in the definition of "committed." - Examples: Examples of information that would lead to a designation of "committed" include a public announcement that a school district has been awarded funding from a federal school bus rebate program like the one created by the Diesel Emissions Reduction Act (DERA), or a news article stating that a school district has placed an order for ESBs from a manufacturer.
-An unsuccessful or pending funding application for ESBs, or a 2035 full-fleet electrification target that is not substantiated by funding or formal
+See "Sheet 2: Bus-level data" for more information about the stages of procurement included in the definition of "committed." - Examples: Examples of information that would lead to a designation of "committed" include a public announcement that a school district has been awarded funding from a federal school bus rebate program like the one created by the Diesel Emissions Reduction Act (DERA), or a news article stating that a school district has placed an order for ESBs from a

-- agreements, would not be considered "committed" (though it may be included in Category 6, "Expressions of interest in ESBs"). - Rationale: We chose this starting point for considering an ESB "committed" for two main reasons: good data availability and to avoid overcounting.
+- manufacturer.
+An unsuccessful or pending funding application for ESBs, or a 2035 full-fleet electrification target that is not substantiated by funding or formal agreements, would not be considered "committed" (though it may be included in Category 6, "Expressions of interest in ESBs"). - Rationale: We chose this starting point for considering an ESB "committed" for two main reasons: good data availability and to avoid overcounting.
 Relatively good data are available about when an ESB reaches this phase because there are official announcements when school districts and private fleet operators are awarded public funds for ESBs, and nearly all ESBs tracked to date are supported by public funds.
 We also chose this starting point because our research and school district engagement suggest that when an ESB reaches this phase of the adoption process, there is a step-change increase in the likelihood that it will continue advancing through the adoption process and be put into operation in due course.
 Therefore, this starting point helps avoid overcounting, giving a more accurate estimate of the ESB adoption.